Impostor/Impostor/docs/Http-server.md

 Depending on whether you want to support mobile players, you can set up the HTTP server in one of two ways:

 - Directly expose the HTTP server.
-Simpler, but only works if you don't want to support mobile players
+Simpler, but only works if you don't want to support mobile players.
-- Use a reverse proxy to expose the HTTP safer.
-More complex, but allows mobile players to connect
+- Use a reverse proxy to expose the HTTP server.
+More complex, but allows mobile players to connect.

 ## Directly expose the HTTP server.